vincent-lefevere/RaspiBuildrootServer/README_EN.md

 They can be replaced by a private key saved as `server.key`
 and a certificate saved as `server.cer`.

+## Customisation du logo centrale

+The software's web interface features a banner with the Buildroot logo on the left, the Raspberry PI logo on the right and a space in the centre for the institutional logo of the establishment using the software.
+To change this central logo, you need to place your logo in the "[html/img](../../tree/main/docker-buildroot/html/img)" directory under the name "logo-enterprise.png".

 ## Launching RaspiBuildrootServer

 To start the containers, use the provided script